astropy/sphinx-automodapi/docs/index.rst

 Quick start
 -----------

-To use this extension, you will need to add the following entries to the ``extensions`` list in your Sphinx ``conf.py`` file::
+To use this extension, you will need to add the following entry to the ``extensions`` list in your Sphinx ``conf.py`` file::

-    extensions = ['sphinx.ext.autosummary',
+    extensions = ['sphinx_automodapi.automodapi']
-                  'sphinx_automodapi.automodsumm',
-                  'sphinx_automodapi.automodapi']

 ..
 TODO: we could make automodsumm be automatically set up when automodapi is set up